diegojancic/python-serverless-book/docs/01-introduction.md

 # Chapter 1: Introduction

+> 📝 **Context and Current Relevance**: This chapter and the approaches described throughout this book were conceptualized in 2019.
+Since then, the development landscape has evolved considerably with the rise of AI-assisted development, improved containerization technologies, and new cloud-native patterns.
+>
+> While serverless architectures and the technologies presented (AWS Lambda, Python/Django, etc.) remain valuable tools in the developer's toolkit, the "perfect stack" for any given project today might look different based on factors like team expertise, AI tooling integration, modern containerization approaches, and specific use cases.
+>
+> This content remains useful for understanding serverless concepts and learning these foundational technologies, but consider current best practices and emerging patterns when making architectural decisions for new projects.

 ## A Brief History of Hosting Providers

 A couple of decades ago, when the Internet was still not very popular, if you wanted to host a website, you would usually grab a computer and connect it to the Internet.
 It didn't take long until hosting providers started to appear.